vista-art/fragmentcolor/docs/api/scene/material/material.md

 # Material

-A `Material` bundles a `Shader` with the glTF 2.0 PBR-MR field set — base color, metallic, roughness, emissive, normal scale, occlusion strength, alpha cutoff, plus the matching set of optional textures — and exposes each as a builder-style setter.
+A `Material` bundles a `Shader` with the glTF 2.0 PBR-MR field set (base color, metallic, roughness, emissive, normal scale, occlusion strength, alpha cutoff, plus the matching set of optional textures) and exposes each as a builder-style setter.

 The default `Material::pbr` constructs the bundle from FragmentColor's